VaishaliKondoju/product-app/README.md

-Troubleshooting
+Troubleshooting :

-If ng serve fails, ensure all dependencies are installed (npm install) and Angular CLI is up to date.
+-If ng serve fails, ensure all dependencies are installed (npm install) and Angular CLI is up to date.
-Check the console for errors and verify Node.js and npm versions match the prerequisites.
+-Check the console for errors and verify Node.js and npm versions match the prerequisites.
-If the app doesn’t load at http://localhost:4200/, ensure no other process is using port 4200, or run the server on a different port:ng serve --port 4201
+-If the app doesn’t load at http://localhost:4200/, ensure no other process is using port 4200, or run the server on a different port:ng serve --port 4201